-Padula is in her third year as head coach at University of the Sciences.
+Padula enters her fourth year as head coach in 2020.

 Padula joined USciences from her alma mater West Chester, where she returned to assume the position of assistant coach years after a standout playing career.
 In her one season with the Golden Rams, she helped lead the team to its best record in program history at 48-9.

 Prior to returning to West Chester, she spent two seasons at both Division I Rider and Division III Farleigh Dickinson-Florham.

 While working towards her Master’s in Sports Administration at Fairleigh Dickinson-Florham, her team was the first in school history to reach the MAC Championship Game.